-Specifically, MEJO 533 Crisis Communication aligns with the following values of the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) and expects students to:
+Specifically, 533 Crisis Communication aligns with the following values of the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) and expects students to:

-- Understand and apply the principles and laws of freedom of speech and press; - · Demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness and diversity; - Think critically, creatively and independently; - Conduct research and evaluate information by methods appropriate to the communications professions in which they work; - · Write correctly and clearly in forms and styles appropriate for the communications professions, audiences and purposes they serve; - Apply tools and technologies appropriate for the communications professions in which they work.
+- Understand and apply the principles and laws of freedom of speech and press; - Demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness and diversity; - Think critically, creatively and independently; - Conduct research and evaluate information by methods appropriate to the communications professions in which they work; - Write correctly and clearly in forms and styles appropriate for the communications professions, audiences and purposes they serve; - Apply tools and technologies appropriate for the communications professions in which they work.

-MEJO 533 Crisis Communication - Weekly Class Schedule As is the nature of Crisis, this schedule is very, very likely to change... to the worst case scenario!
+533 Crisis Communication - Weekly Class Schedule As is the nature of Crisis, this schedule is very, very likely to change... to the worst-case scenario!

-Read all textbook chapters and online reference materials in advance and be prepared to discuss at the beginning of class.
-Week 1 • Welcome & Introductions!
-Review and discuss syllabus and "Ongoing Crisis T/Th Communication" (OCC) textbook.
-Students should read syllabus in advance, and be Aug.
-20 & 22 prepared to discuss the Preface and a current crisis for Tabletop Crisis Exercises.
-Week 2 Crisis Communication team/project assignments; plan to follow and update class on T/Th your assigned crisis throughout the semester.
-Aug.
-27 & 29 • Class Discussion on current U.S. and International crises.
-Coombs, Chapter 1 "A Need for More Crisis Management Knowledge" Begin online FEMA/NIMS courses IS-700.B and IS-702.A Submit book title for Crisis Communication Book Review • Turn in writing assignment identifying and explaining a current crisis, based on the Coombs textbook definition.
+Date Topic and Assignments Read all textbook chapters and online reference materials in advance and be prepared to discuss at the beginning of class.
+Week 1 Wed. • Welcome & Introductions!
+Review and discuss syllabus and "Ongoing Crisis Communication" (OCC) textbook.
+Students should read syllabus in advance, and be prepared to discuss the Preface and a current crisis for Tabletop Crisis Exercises.
+Jan.
+8 Week 2 M/W • Crisis Communication team/project assignments; plan to follow and update class on your assigned crisis throughout the semester.
+Jan.
+13 & 15 Class Discussion on current U.S. and International crises.
+Coombs, Chapter 1 "A Need for More Crisis Management Knowledge" • Begin online FEMA/NIMS course IS-700.b • Submit book title for Crisis Communication Book Review • Turn in writing assignment identifying and explaining a current crisis, based on the Coombs textbook definition.
 Include a Situation Analysis, crisis overview, relevant stakeholder audiences and the current crisis communication media response.
-Week 3 T/Th • Coombs, Chapter 6 "Recognizing Crises" Sept.
-3 & 5 • In-class discussion, presentation and analysis of current crisis situations affecting local, 1 regional and national organizations.
-Crisis Tabletop Exercises (topic TBD based on news cycle).
-Focus on crisis situations that involve natural disasters and non-manmade events; resulting in significant loss of life and property. • Class Discussion & Mock Presentations: Art of the Apology Week 4 • Coombs, Chapter 7 - "Crisis Responding" T/Th Current events and Crisis Communication class discussion.
-Sept.
-10 & 12 • Crisis Tabletop Exercises (topic TBD based on news cycle).
-Focus on crisis situations that involve scandal and salacious/embarrassing personal conduct.
-Class Discussion: Body Language and Nonverbal Communication Week 5 • Crisis Tabletop Exercises (topic TBD based on news cycle).
-Focus on crisis situations T/Th that involve racial tensions or divisive topics; also include manmade crises that result in Sept.
-17 & 19 loss of life.
-Coombs, Chapter 2 "Risk as the Foundation for Crisis Management and Crisis Communication" Class Discussion: Managing Hostile Audiences/Guilty Clients. • Guest Speaker/Presenter: Crisis Communication in Practice
+Week 3 MLK Holiday No Class on Mon., MILK Honday Jan.
+20 Jan.
+22 Coombs, Chapter 6 "Recognizing Crises" Crisis Tabletop Exercises (topic TBD based on news cycle).
+Focus on crisis situations that involve natural disasters and non-manmade events; resulting in significant loss of life and property.
+Week 4 M/W • In-class discussion, presentation and analysis of current crisis situations affecting local, regional and national organizations.
+Coombs, Chapter 7 - "Crisis Responding" Jan.
+27 & 29 • Current events and Crisis Communication class discussion. • Crisis Tabletop Exercises (topic TBD based on news cycle).
+Focus on crisis situations that involve scandal and salacious/embarrassing personal conduct. • Class Discussion & Mock Presentations: Art of the Apology Class Discussion: Body Language and Nonverbal Communication Week 5 • Crisis Tabletop Exercises (topic TBD based on news cycle).
+Focus on crisis situations M/W that involve racial tensions or divisive topics; also include manmade crises that result in Feb.
+3 & 5 loss of life.Coombs, Chapter 2 "Risk as the Foundation for Crisis Management and Crisis Communication" Class Discussion: Managing Hostile Audiences/Guilty Clients • Guest Speaker/Presenter: Crisis Communication in Practice